syeddanish41/wAlnut/README.md

      just looking for good object oriented design and good documentation.
    - Why you want to work on wAlnut.

-4. For now we are using the Git workflow model described [here](https://github.com/WalnutiQ/wAlnut/issues/62) to contribute to this repository effectively.
+4. For now we are using the Git workflow model [here](https://github.com/WalnutiQ/wAlnut/issues/62) and the Google python style guide [here](https://google.github.io/styleguide/pyguide.html) to contribute to this repository effectively.

 ## What